Cortisol stops inflammation, but suppresses the immune system.

-Anyone presenting with fatigue gets a test for Cortisol done at 8AM.
+Anyone presenting with fatigue should have an early morning Cortisol test at 8AM.

-If the Cortisol is lower than normal and especially if Sodium is low and Potassium high, an “ACTH stimulation” test is done to show whether the Adrenals can produce Cortisol.
+If the Cortisol is lower than normal and especially if Sodium is low and Potassium high, an “ACTH stimulation” test can be done, to show if the Adrenals can produce Cortisol.

-This test shows whether the Adrenal function is normal or low and differentiate between primary and secondary failure is present, allowing early diagnosis and proactive, preventative therapy.
+This test shows whether the Adrenal function is normal or low and differentiates between primary and secondary failure, to allow early diagnosis and proactive, preventative therapy.

 THE BOTTOM LINE

-Cortisol is an essential part of our metabolism and in a “maximum emergency” it is lifesaving.
+Cortisol is an essential part of our metabolism and in an emergency, it is lifesaving.

-Cortisol and its synthetic forms, which are much stronger, are prescribed by doctors to control severe illness and save lives.
+Synthetic Cortisol, which is much stronger than the natural hormone, is prescribed by doctors to control severe illness and save lives.

-However the side effects of long-term treatment with Cortisol can be severe, because it achieves its effects by shutting down important systems, with resulting loss of maintenance and repair facilities in many organs.
+However the side effects of long-term treatment with synthetic cortisone can be severe, because it achieves its effects by shutting down important systems, causing diabetes and loss of maintenance and repair facilities in many organs.